 I’ve already shown you the only five types of applications you’ll ever be tasked to build when you’re hired to create value as Ruby and Rails developer.
-You’ll choose a combination of these customer creation formulas to build an application that meets your business goals…
+You’ll choose a combination of these customer creation formulas and your default Rails 5 stack to build an application that meets your business goals…

 - You can use Rails to build brochure sites

 - You can use Rails to build publication sites

 - You can use Rails to build online stores (ecommerce)